gotrekg/homelab-setup/README.md

 - authelia_admin_mail: email of the authelia admin user
 - authelia_admin_argon2id: argon2id hash of the password for admin user, see how to generate one in the [Authelia docs](https://www.authelia.com/reference/guides/passwords/)

-## Blog post

-I have written a blog post about this repo, you can find it here: [https://www.rishavnandi.com/posts/Ansible_homelab](https://www.rishavnandi.com/posts/Ansible_homelab)

 ## Usage